ReigenDing/design-pattern/README.md

 # design-pattern
-design [attern implement with python, go and ts
+design pattern implement with python, go and ts